Adult eating and weight

 Learning to enjoy: Time, many chances to learn, and no pressure

-• Normal eating is giving yourself permission to eat sometimes because you are happy, sad or bored, or just because it feels good.
+- Normal eating is giving yourself permission to eat becasue you are happy, sad, or bored, or just because it feels.

-• It is leaving some cookies on the plate because you know you can have some again tomorrow, or it is eating more now because they taste so wonderful.
+- Normal eating is leaving some cookies on the plate because you know you will let yourself have cookies again tomorrow, or eating more now because they taste so great!

-• Normal eating is trusting your body to make up for your mistakes in eating.
+- Normal eating is trusting your body to make up for eating a lot or not eating much.

-• In short, normal eating is flexible.
-It varies in response to your hunger, your schedule, your proximity to food and your feelings.
+- In short, normal eating is flexible… it varies in response to your hunger, your schedule, your food, and your feelings.

 The adult picky eater